kaykobad/DjangoRestAuth/README.md

     {
         "error": "Invalid request format.",
         "details": [
-            "username: This field is required.",
+            "email: This field is required.",
             "password: This field is required."
         ]
     }